dillionlim/brainhack-til-2025/README.md

 The function `calculate_ssim_batch_vs_batch` makes use of NumPy's vectorized operations to optimize for performance.

 This is essentially a variation of the **Traveling Salesman Problem (TSP)** where the objective is to find the longest instead of the shortest path.
 TSP is NP-hard, and finding the optimal solution using brute force has a time complexity of $O(N!)$, which is only feasible for very small $N < 10$.
-Given that the samples we were given all had $N = 15$ slices, we decided to use a Held-Karp algorithm modified to find the maximum instead of minimum weight path.
+Given that the samples we were given all had $N = 15$ slices, we decided to use a [Held-Karp](https://en.wikipedia.org/wiki/Held–Karp_algorithm) algorithm modified to find the maximum instead of minimum weight path.
 This has a time complexity of $O(N^2 \times 2^N)$, which is generally feasible and significantly faster than brute force for moderate $N \lessapprox 20$.

 We made use of [Numba](https://github.com/numba/numba)'s `@numba.jit` decorator to compile the `find_max_weight_hamiltonian_path` method in [`SurpriseManager`](surprise/src_python39/surprise_manager_tsp.py#L8) for improved performance.

+> [!NOTE]
-> Note: The `@numba.jit` decorator could probably also have been used to optimize `calculate_ssim_batch_vs_batch`, resulting in further marginal performance gains.
+> The `@numba.jit` decorator could probably also have been used to optimize `calculate_ssim_batch_vs_batch`, resulting in further marginal performance gains.
 This was an oversight due to the lack of time.

 ### Putting it all together